Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Introduction

 \subsection{Outline}

 The remainder of the paper is outlined as follows.
 Section \ref{sec:challenge} discusses the challenges posed by label noise for classifier design.
-Section \ref{sec:alternate} presents an alternate representation of the contamination models that reduces the problem to that of mixture proportion estimation, which is discussed in Section \ref{sec:mixture}, along with distributional assumptions and maximal denoising.
-In Section \ref{sec:estError} we introduce estimates of Type I and Type II error, and show that, under the proposed conditions, they satisfy a uniform law of large numbers.
-In Section \ref{sec:minmax} we focus on the minmax criterion and present a consistent minmax classifier.
-Section \ref{sec:addmpe} provides additional discussion of mixture proportion estimation, and Section \ref{sec:cpe} makes a connection between our work and the problem of class probability estimation.
-Proofs of results are found either in the body of the paper, or in an appendix.
+Section \ref{sec:alternate} presents an alternate representation of the contamination models that reduces the problem to that of mixture proportion estimation, which is discussed in Section \ref{sec:mixture}.
+In Section \ref{sec:mutual} we introduce our proposed identifiability conditions, establish their sufficiency and necessity, and also discuss maximal denoising.
+A method for mixture proportion estimation is discussed in Section \ref{sec:mpe}, where a novel rate of convergence result is presented and subsequently applied to develop a consistent discrimination rule in Section \ref{sec:consist}.
+In Section \ref{sec:cotrain}, we apply our label noise results to generalize an earlier result on co-training.
+Section \ref{sec:cpe} makes a connection between our label noise framework and the problem of class probability estimation.
+Algorithm implementations are described in Section \ref{sec:imp}, and experimental results are provided in Section \ref{sec:exp}.
+Shorter proofs tend to be found in the body of the paper, while longer ones are in an appendix.